Mrakheen/FAST-AS-LIGHT--Android-Mobile-Game/README.md

 Abbas Zaidi, axz5675@mavs.uta.edu
 Asad Mirza, ahm7395@mavs.uta.edu

-Changes we made to our project design:
-- Instead of possibly spawning clouds every three seconds, our team chose to spawn a maximum of seven clouds with varying speeds at all times in a playthrough to make the game more visually appealing and challenging.

-- Our team also chose to change the time that the background changes, so the background of a game playthrough changes a lot more frequently now.

-Incomplete features:
-- No game audio
-- No game mute/unmute audio option for the 'Settings' screen.
-- Choosing a character during the sign up process.
-Instead, all newly created profiles will have the blue player character as their starting character.

 Valid login information for one of the profiles that we made:
 email: fal_user@email.com
 password: 12345